mhorga/mhorga.github.io/_posts/2016-05-25-using-metalkit-part-13.markdown

 ---
 published: true
 title: Using MetalKit part 13
-summary: Using the same playground you worked on in part 12, you will learn about basic diffuse (Lambertian) lighting and about drawing 3D objects (eg. a sphere) using MSL in a compute shader.
+summary: Using the same playground you worked on in part 12, you will learn about animating a basic diffuse (Lambertian) light and about drawing 3D objects using MSL in a compute shader.
 layout: post
 ---
 Let's pick up where we left off in [Part 12](http://mhorga.org/2016/05/18/using-metalkit-part-12.html).
 Using the same playground we worked on last time, we will learn about lighting and `3D` objects today.
 Remember the sun eclipse we worked on a couple of weeks ago?
 It's back!
 Well, we are going to remove the sun and just focus on the planet this time.